 Geography is about developing a sense of place and understanding of the human and physical processes that shape the world we live in.
 Children are encouraged to look at a variety of places, cultures and environments and to compare what they find to their own experiences.

 History is our record of what happened in the past and why.
 Children begin to learn and understand how the past influences life today.
 Their study of history contributes to children’s knowledge and understanding of other peoples, countries and cultures.

 Design and Technology

 At Chowbent design and technology lessons offer children opportunities to develop their designing, making and evaluating skills through textiles, food technology and woodwork.
 Children gain knowledge and understanding of materials, mechanisms, structures, quality and health and safety.
-Children’s work in design and technology is linked to topic work, for example in a world war 2 topic, children may design and create a Jeep or Anderson shelter.
+Children’s work in design and technology is linked to their theme work.

 At Chowbent we aim to give children the opportunities and skills to be able to experience and enjoy being creative.
-Children have chances to express themselves and use their imagination using a range of skills and materials, such as paint, day or ICT tools.
-Children’s work in art is linked to the termly topic and opportunities are also given for the children to visit art galleries and work with professional artists in school.
+Children have chances to express themselves and use their imagination using a range of skills and materials, such as paint, day or computing tools.
+Children’s work in art is linked to the termly topic.

 At Chowbent, we recognise Religious Education to be an essential part of the school’s curriculum.
 By following the Wigan agreed syllabus, we hope to develop an open, sensitive and reflective approach to understanding humankind varied religious experience.
-In response to our last OFSTED inspection, we aim through our religious education to develop knowledge and understanding of not only Christianity but other world religions, therefore celebrating diversity in society and appreciation of cultural differences in the uk today
+We aim through our religious education to develop knowledge and understanding of not only Christianity but other world religions, therefore celebrating diversity in society and appreciation of cultural differences in the UK today.